dotangad/exquiz/README.md

     Finished pounce grading.
 I was running into some issues with references so I asked on the Convex slack, someone replied and told me to use a workaround.
 Workaround worked!

     I'll get to direct tracking and bounces next - I have no idea how I'll make that work right now.
+- 02/05 @ 0054
+    I have some idea of how I want to do direct tracking.
+I could have `currentDirect`, `currentBounce`, `bounceDirection` in the meta tables.
+When the quiz starts I could set all of these to default values (1, 1, +1 resp) and create an `answer` document for the direct team.
+I render grading buttons (like the ones I have for pounce) on the team that has the direct - when these buttons are clicked I set `currentBounce` to `currentBounce` + `bounceDirection` (with some validation ofc, I'll have to check if the next bounce has already pounced) and create an `answer` document for the bounced team.
+I can look at this answer document and render grading buttons in TeamsTable and do the same when a bounce is graded.